frontity/api-reference/docs-api/frontity-packages/features-packages/html2react.md

 #### `libraries.html2react.processors`

-An array of the `processor`s that will be used by `html2react`.
+An array of the processors that will be used by `html2react`.

-You should can add, remove or mutate any processor from the array:
+You can add, remove or mutate any processor from the array:

 ```jsx
 // Add a processor.